superlinear-ai/awesome-machine-learning-engineer/README.md

 ## Communication

-- :hatched_chick: [BLUF: The Military Standard That Can Make Your Writing More Powerful](https://www.animalz.co/blog/bottom-line-up-front/) - Make your emails and communication more powerful.
+- :hatched_chick: [BLUF: The Military Standard That Can Make Your Writing More Powerful](https://www.animalz.co/blog/bottom-line-up-front/) - Make your communication more powerful.
 (5 min)
 - :hatched_chick: [The XY Problem](http://xyproblem.info/) - Focus on explaining your end goal when asking for help.
 (5 min)
 - :snake: [Understanding MECE](https://strategyu.co/wtf-is-mece-mutually-exclusive-collectively-exhaustive/) - Write structured lists in your documents and communication.
 (10 min)
 - :unicorn: [Nonviolent communication](https://medium.com/s/please-advise/the-essential-guide-to-difficult-conversations-41f736e63ccf) - Deliver constructive feedback in difficult situations.
 (10 min)